N1tu-Mar/N1tu-Mar/README.md

 ## Projects I've worked on (some have won awards too.
 Check them out on my GitHub)

-- Nomos, a whole city of cars driving with no traffic lights
+- Nomos, an RL simulation of San Francisco.
+Where we trained agents (aka cars) to drive with no traffic lights, yield for pedestrians, and follow american driving laws
 - Meridian, an agent that gets patients from a referral to a booked colonoscopy.
 It never diagnoses anything
 - Blackstart, a live model of how long a Navy hospital survives a blackout.
 Written in Jac, with an LLM playing the adversary
 - Thaakat, a voice agent that reads a woman's entire medical record and finds what nobody put together.